Accessible Travel Policy

 We also have a journey planning app for iOS and Android phones, through which you can access personalised, real-time information and super-fast journey planning for all UK train journeys.
-The On Track app enables you to quickly see your common journeys, platform changes and live departure information.
+The Southeastern app enables you to quickly see your common journeys, platform changes and live departure information.
 You can also buy train tickets to anywhere in the UK, buy and load Key Smartcard tickets from your phone, and quickly claim Delay Repay compensation.
 The app will alert you when there is disruption or changes to the timetable, such as during engineering work, and give details of bus replacement services.

 We are developing a new accessibility-focused Travel Companion mobile app in 2021 that will offer disabled passengers real time assistance and guidance whilst planning and undertaking their journeys, and it will improve the ticket booking process.